nandac/letterloom/tests/test-invalid-enclosures/test.typ

         name: "Sir Austin Dimbleby"
       )
     ),
-    enclosures: (
+    enclosures: "enclosure one",
-      label: "",
+    enclosures-label: "",
-      encl-list: "enclosure one"
-    ),
   )),
   "panicked with: \"enclosure label is empty.\""
 )